practicalli/clojure/docs/clojure-cli/repl-reloaded.md

 Tracing a value will show how that value flows through the code

-Tracing a funciton shows the arguments passed to the function each time it is called and the results.
+Tracing a function shows the arguments passed to the function each time it is called and the results.
 Tracing will identify forms that are failing and also show the results of the function call, helping spotting unwanted `nil` arguments and parts of a function definition that is failing.

-* `trace` values, optionally assigning a tag
+- `trace` values, optionally assigning a tag
-* `trace-vars` dynamically trace a given fully qualified function
+- `trace-vars` dynamically trace a given fully qualified function
-* `untrace-vars` - remove trace from a given fully qualified function
+- `untrace-vars` - remove trace from a given fully qualified function
-* `trace-ns` dynamically trace all functions in the given namespace
+- `trace-ns` dynamically trace all functions in the given namespace
-* `untrace-ns` remove trace from all functions in the given namespace
+- `untrace-ns` remove trace from all functions in the given namespace

 `:repl/reloaded` and `:dev/reloaded` include the clojure.tools.trace dependency, i.e. `org.clojure/tools.trace {:mvn/version "0.7.11"}`